-Attachment: Letter of endorsement - to be completed by host institution

-(Maximum of 1 page; must follow the specifications in Presentation standards for documents)
+Attachment: Institutional letter of endorsement - to be completed by the host institution (Maximum of 1 page; must follow the specifications in the Ensure attached documents meet presentation standards section.)

 - 1) Describe the process by which the institution chose to endorse the applicant, including the number of applications that were reviewed. - 2) Confirm agreement with the supervisor's statement of synergy between the institution's strategic priorities and the applicant's proposed research program. - 3) Confirm the institution's commitment to gender equity, and outline the existing equity involvement in the endorsement process.